zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

 Of course we can have a ru file for classic sinatra app like classic.ru.

 Here it's a bit different from how we run a regular rack app.
-Normally a rack app is a class that has an instance method `call`.  handler would expect an instance of a rack app; when we run the rack app, we make a instance of the class and run it like this `run SomeRackApp.new`.
+Normally a rack app is a class that has an instance method `call`.  handler would expect an instance of a rack app; when we run the rack app, we make an instance of the class and run it like this `run SomeRackApp.new`.
 In ru file we run the class like run Modular instead of the instance of the class.
 We will see why is that later in this tutorial.

 Now we finish the definition of a modular app, and our conclusion is that the modular style apps have nothing to do with the Sinatra::Application.
 A modular app is self-contained in its own scope.
-As a contrast the classic style app delegates it's calls to Sinatra::Application, the subclass of Sinatra::Base.
+As a contrast the classic style app delegates its calls to Sinatra::Application, the subclass of Sinatra::Base.

 There is a third way of defining a sinatra app.
 Sinatra.new overrides Object.new.
 It takes a base class , and a options hash, and a block as parameters.
 It looks like the options hash is never used though.
-The base defaults to Sinatra::Base, which makes the app an modular app, and also can be Sinatra::Application, which makes the app an classic app.
+The base defaults to Sinatra::Base, which makes the app a modular app, and also can be Sinatra::Application, which makes the app a classic app.
 Nothing special with this form, just a syntactic sugar.

 ```ruby
   def self.new(base=Base, options={}, &block)